USING SELF-SETTLED SPECIAL NEEDS TRUSTS TO PROTECT PUBLIC BENEFITS – Begley Report

 Many public benefits available to persons with disabilities, such as Supplemental Security Income (SSI) and Medicaid, place limits on income and certain types of assets.
 Exceeding such limits can lead individuals to lose some or all of their benefits.
 Individuals receiving SSI are limited to $2,000 of assets.
 For many individuals, their Medicaid is linked to their SSI.
 Today there are many Medicaid Waiver Programs.
 In many states the asset limit for these waiver programs is also $2,000, but this varies from program-to-program and from state-to-state.
 Assets held in ABLE accounts do not affect SSI until the ABLE account reaches $100,000, at which point SSI is suspended.
 Assets in ABLE accounts do not affect Medicaid eligibility, so long as the assets do not exceed the state limit for 529 Plans.
 This varies considerably from state-to-state.
 Most states do not have an asset limit for Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps), but a few states do.
-Section 8 Housing has not had an asset limit, but effective December of 2016 there will be an asset limit of $100,000 for the household.
+Section 8 Housing has not had an asset limit, but regulations have been proposed establishing an asset limit of $100,000 for the household.
 SSDI and Medicare do not have asset limits.
 Therefore, individuals receiving benefits that set these kinds of limits must continually monitor their assets and ensure that their “countable” assets never exceed the program limit.

 Virtually all public benefit programs have income limits.
 For example, in SSI any dollar of unearned income reduces the SSI payment dollar-for-dollar.
 If the unearned income exceeds the maximum SSI benefit, then SSI is lost, and if Medicaid is linked to SSI, Medicaid is lost as well.
 Frequently, in a personal injury settlement a portion of the settlement is used to purchase a Structured Settlement Annuity.
 If this Structured Settlement is paid directly to the plaintiff, it will be counted as income and public benefits will be lost.
 However, if the Structured Settlement Annuity payments are paid directly to the Self-Settled Special Needs Trust, they will not be counted as income.
 Distributions from the trust to third parties for the benefit of the trust beneficiary are not counted as income.
 Distributions of cash directly to the beneficiary are counted as income.
 If the beneficiary or a family member obtains a credit card and sends the bills and receipts to the trustee and the trustee pays the credit card bill, this is not considered income.

-In 1993, Congress authorized the use of Self-Settled Special Needs Trusts.1 Under most means-tested public benefit programs, assets in the trust are not counted.
-If a person with disabilities expects to receive a settlement, an inheritance, or any other monies that would increase his or her countable assets to more than the program limit or will pay income in excess of the amount permitted under the program, it is very important that the person and /or his or her family meet with an attorney who specializes in elder and disability law.
+In 1993, Congress authorized the use of Self-Settled Special Needs Trusts.
+Under most means-tested public benefit programs, assets in the trust are not counted.
+If a person with disabilities expects to receive a settlement, an inheritance, a matrimonial settlement, or any other monies that would increase his or her countable assets to more than the program limit or will pay income in excess of the amount permitted under the program, it is very important that the person and /or his or her family meet with an attorney who specializes in elder and disability law.
 The attorney can ensure that proper planning is done to protect the person’s continued eligibility for public benefits.

 The following case studies illustrate the difference proper planning can make to the well-being of a person with a disability.